2020PB/police-brutality/reports/Missouri.md

 * https://twitter.com/NassimBnchabane/status/1277056390314541056

-### Police shove, pepper spray, and arrest protestors | July 5th
+### Police shove, pepper spray, and arrest protesters | July 5th

-Footage shows police using shields and batons to shove protestors.
-Protestors attempting to flee are pepper sprayed.
-At least one protestor is tackled to the ground and arrested.
-Police continue pushing protestors out of the precinct and into the street.
+Footage shows police using shields and batons to shove protesters.
+Protesters attempting to flee are pepper sprayed.
+At least one protester is tackled to the ground and arrested.
+Police continue pushing protesters out of the precinct and into the street.
 More arrests are made and more pepper spray is deployed.

 tags: shield, baton, push, shove, strike, arrest, mace, pepper-spray, spray, protester